 Olive oil… Safflower oil… Canola oil… Sunflower oil… Almonds… Peanuts… Hazelnuts… Spinach… Romaine… Avocado… Wheat germ… Whole grains… Liver… Eggs…

-Vit E deficiency is rare and usually accompanies diseases where fat is not properly absorbed, since it is a fat-soluble vitamin, such as cystic fibrosis.
+Vit E deficiency is rare and usually accompanies diseases where fat is not properly absorbed, such as cystic fibrosis.
 Premature infants are also vulnerable to Vit E deficiency.
 In general, people who live in developed countries like the United States get enough Vit E. However, those suffering from eating disorders or living in poverty may not be eating enough food to get sufficient Vit E in their diet.

 In the news

 Vit E is frequently in the news because its antioxidant properties make it a player in the prevention of diseases such as coronary artery disease and cancer.
 Vit E has been shown to enhance immune function, particularly in the elderly.
 Studies are ongoing to determine the effect of Vitamin E on diseases such as Alzheimer’s and Type II Diabetes.

 Recently there was a lot of hoopla in the news about Vit E actually being harmful.
 A closer look at the study and the way it was reported, showed that there is no evidence that daily Vitamin E supplementation up to 400 IU is in any way correlated to increased risk of death by any cause.

 Many health experts recommend taking a daily Vit E supplement of 400-800 IU, depending on who is making the recommendation.
 However, as with all nutrients, it is better to get your Vit E from fresh, whole foods, if possible.
 In addition, take the supplement with a meal that contains some fat to facilitate the absorption of the Vit E in the supplement.